Filed by Supernova Partners Acquisition Company II, Ltd.

 Yeah, I mean, I followed a different path into entrepreneurship than Chad.
 Chad approached entrepreneurship through science, I approached it, initially through business, through private equity investment, banking, and venture capital.
 And I was fortunate enough to start Zillow in 2005 with some colleagues who were working with me at Expedia and you know, Zillow did a lot of incredible things empowering consumers with access to information but quite frankly, the revolution, the information revolution that we sparked at Zillow with real estate transparency, pales in comparison to the potential

 that quantum computing can have on the world.
-I mean, that’s why as an entrepreneur and company founder in this stage of my career where I’m doing, I’m sponsoring companies through my SPACs or as an investor.
-I’m trying to find some of the companies that will have the greatest impact on the world over the next couple of decades and I believe that quantum as a category has that potential and Rigetti as a company has that potential.
+I mean, thats why as an entrepreneur and company founder in this stage of my career where Im doing, Im sponsoring companies through my SPACs or as an investor.
+Im trying to find some of the companies that will have the greatest impact on the world over the next couple of decades and I believe that quantum as a category has that potential and Rigetti as a company has that potential.

 Jon Quast:

 So you may have actually just answered my next question a little bit here, but I was looking in Supernova, 3 SPACs.
 So one has already found its business target and already merged.
 And that is with Offerpad.
 This is the second one with Rigetti Computing.
-The third one I believe is still looking for a target but, you know, as you look at your background with Zillow and then taking Offerpad public, that to me from the outside looking in, makes a lot of sense, I’m just curious how you with your background with Zillow looking at Rigetti Computing.
+The third one I believe is still looking for a target but, you know, as you look at your background with Zillow and then taking Offerpad public, that to me from the outside looking in, makes a lot of sense, Im just curious how you with your background with Zillow looking at Rigetti Computing.
 Why is this a good match?
 The two of you?

 Spencer Rascoff:

-Well, so I’m not a quantum physicist, I’m not a computer scientist although we do have some of those skill sets on the broader Supernova team.
-What I’m good at though is helping identify companies that can have a great impact and then helping those management teams achieve their full potential, helping them create culture, helping them create a workplace where employees can have a high degree of employee engagement.
-I mean, those are things that are true, whether you’re running a consumer Internet business.
-That’s advertising supported like Zillow or you’re building actual hardware and software like Rigetti Computing.
+Well, so Im not a quantum physicist, Im not a computer scientist although we do have some of those skill sets on the broader Supernova team.
+What Im good at though is helping identify companies that can have a great impact and then helping those management teams achieve their full potential, helping them create culture, helping them create a workplace where employees can have a high degree of employee engagement.
+I mean, those are things that are true, whether youre running a consumer Internet business.
+Thats advertising supported like Zillow or youre building actual hardware and software like Rigetti Computing.
 Those are business generalities that apply through lots of different categories and companies.
-So that’s what I’m trying to do.
-I’m trying to find great companies like that, with great management teams that I can help in some small way to help them achieve their full potential.
+So thats what Im trying to do.
+Im trying to find great companies like that, with great management teams that I can help in some small way to help them achieve their full potential.

 Jon Quast:

-And yeah, let’s jump off there.
+And yeah, lets jump off there.
 You were talking about companies that have really great potential, and the industry for sure, looks like it has great potential.
-So I was wondering if this would be okay with you, Chad, this question is for you, I want to go with the second half of that mission statement first, and I think it’ll make sense.
-Let’s talk about this industry.
-It says, helping solve humanity’s most important and pressing problems.
-What are these important pressing problems that quantum computing can help solve, or maybe put another way if we were to look forward into the future 10 years, what things are going to be different with quantum computing, things that are going to exist that don’t exist now, necessarily?
+So I was wondering if this would be okay with you, Chad, this question is for you, I want to go with the second half of that mission statement first, and I think itll make sense.
+Lets talk about this industry.
+It says, helping solve humanitys most important and pressing problems.
+What are these important pressing problems that quantum computing can help solve, or maybe put another way if we were to look forward into the future 10 years, what things are going to be different with quantum computing, things that are going to exist that dont exist now, necessarily?

 Chad Rigetti:

-It’s a fantastic question.
+Its a fantastic question.
 When you think about quantum computing, broadly computing technology for, you know, a long time, many decades, and really dating back to the semiconductor revolution, ultimately, is a core driver of economic development of prosperity of kind of core value creation.
 Quantum computing is the next wave of this core innovation and value creation in the computing sector.
 Specific problems and use cases that quantum computing have been mapped to are some of the most important and pressing challenges out there today, things like defending, securing and optimizing the performance of the power distribution grid.
 Portfolio optimization calculations, bringing better data insights, and processing capabilities to detect fraud in financial transactions, more accurate, and better, and more predictive asset pricing, for example.
-Separately, there’s categories of applications of quantum computing around the
+Separately, theres categories of applications of quantum computing around the

 design and development of new drugs, new molecules, new medicines, getting treatments to market faster by reducing the cost and increasing the likelihood of them performing well on trials.
 These are impacts that we believe quantum computing has a potential to deliver to the world.
-It’s not easy to get there.
-It’s a long-term journey and it’s going to create tremendous flow down and, you know, flow down value and economic activity in, delivering on that full long-term vision.
+Its not easy to get there.
+Its a long-term journey and its going to create tremendous flow down and, you know, flow down value and economic activity in, delivering on that full long-term vision.
 This is why computing as a kind of a core driver and fountainhead of innovation is so important to the economy because of all those flow down activities that need to happen.
 Now one of the application areas that Rigetti is most focused on is really in the financial sector and we have key partnerships.
 We announced earlier this week, a key partnership with NASDAQ.
-We’re working on applying our quantum computing capabilities into their core exchange operations and core business areas.
-We’ve also got partnerships with other financial institutions.
+Were working on applying our quantum computing capabilities into their core exchange operations and core business areas.
+Weve also got partnerships with other financial institutions.
 We believe this is going to be one of the near-term application areas of quantum computing.

 Jon Quast:

 For our viewers, I promise we will get into exactly what quantum computing is and how this all works and kind of the computational power that quantum computing provides.
 But I did want to focus on kind of these big picture things, and more of the, what makes Rigetti special before we got into that.
-You know, as we talk about these different growth industries, would you say it’s fair to say that perhaps with quantum computing it’s almost hard to categorize, what all the potential is, because it’s so powerful.
-It’s almost solving problems that we can’t solve right now.
-So we don’t even think about them as needing to be solved because it’s just so far beyond what we’re even able to do right now.
+You know, as we talk about these different growth industries, would you say its fair to say that perhaps with quantum computing its almost hard to categorize, what all the potential is, because its so powerful.
+Its almost solving problems that we cant solve right now.
+So we dont even think about them as needing to be solved because its just so far beyond what were even able to do right now.

 Chad Rigetti:

 There are problems where quantum computing is going to accelerate current computational solutions.
-Maybe it’s faster time to solution or lower cost of solution and then there’s places where quantum is actually going to allow you to use a computational workflow at all to solve that problem.
+Maybe its faster time to solution or lower cost of solution and then theres places where quantum is actually going to allow you to use a computational workflow at all to solve that problem.
 So I think of the impact of disrupting wet chemistry with in silico, simulation or on, you know, simulation on a quantum computer to inform the development of new molecules and new materials, for example.
 That is an example.
-Now there’s others and look, the history of computing at all levels from high performance and advanced scientific computing through the personal computing revolution is full of cases, where it’s the unimagined possibilities that often end up being the most valuable of all.
-And I absolutely believe that’s going to be the case with quantum computing.
-We’re really kind of scratching the surface of the potential and as it evolves and matures more and more use cases and application areas will kind of come into focus.
+Now theres others and look, the history of computing at all levels from high performance and advanced scientific computing through the personal computing revolution is full of cases, where its the unimagined possibilities that often end up being the most valuable of all.
+And I absolutely believe thats going to be the case with quantum computing.
+Were really kind of scratching the surface of the potential and as it evolves and matures more and more use cases and application areas will kind of come into focus.

 Jon Quast:

 Very cool.
-So I’m seeing from the presentation here that you guys have about 130 employees at Rigetti including more than 40 PhDs.
+So Im seeing from the presentation here that you guys have about 130 employees at Rigetti including more than 40 PhDs.
 So, this is a two-part question, half of it is for Chad, the other half is for Spencer.
 So for Chad, what does it look like trying to attract top talent?
 I would reckon that the pool of available candidates for quantum computing company is rather small.
-How do you go about attracting that top talent and then Spencer on your end, I guess I just want to hear you talk a little bit about company culture, why it’s important.
-At your time at Zillow it was very highly ranked throughout your tenure and so why it’s important.
-And then maybe the things that Rigetti brings to the table, that is really positive and the culture that it’s building at its company.
+How do you go about attracting that top talent and then Spencer on your end, I guess I just want to hear you talk a little bit about company culture, why its important.
+At your time at Zillow it was very highly ranked throughout your tenure and so why its important.
+And then maybe the things that Rigetti brings to the table, that is really positive and the culture that its building at its company.

 Chad Rigetti:

-So, I’ll start, I think, look, the workforce that we’ve built at Rigetti, the talent that is within this company is just incredible.
-It’s a joy to spend time with these folks they’re some of the smartest, most motivated people in the world that I’ve ever encountered.
-We built that team because those folks want to work with smart colleagues, they want to work on important problems, they want to work in an environment that’s free of, you know, bureaucracy, and other things, is laser focused on a world-changing mission.
-That’s what Rigetti provides.
-And that’s really what lights us at Rigetti as a team.
-Now, the talent within the company is interesting because what most folks in quantum computing want to do is they want to work for a company that’s got the long-term vision that’s going to be a winner in the space.
-Over the past year or two we’ve been you know building up an incredible team of folks that have in some cases coming from competitors and joining ranks with Rigetti because of the trajectory and the momentum that we built and in the technology roadmap and in the business.
+So, Ill start, I think, look, the workforce that weve built at Rigetti, the talent that is within this company is just incredible.
+Its a joy to spend time with these folks theyre some of the smartest, most motivated people in the world that Ive ever encountered.
+We built that team because those folks want to work with smart colleagues, they want to work on important problems, they want to work in an environment thats free of, you know, bureaucracy, and other things, is laser focused on a world-changing mission.
+Thats what Rigetti provides.
+And thats really what lights us at Rigetti as a team.
+Now, the talent within the company is interesting because what most folks in quantum computing want to do is they want to work for a company thats got the long-term vision thats going to be a winner in the space.
+Over the past year or two weve been you know building up an incredible team of folks that have in some cases coming from competitors and joining ranks with Rigetti because of the trajectory and the momentum that we built and in the technology roadmap and in the business.

 Spencer Rascoff:

 I would say generally, I mean corporate culture is so important, right?
-It’s now more than ever, we’re in the midst of what is by far, the most competitive labor market that I’ve ever seen.
+Its now more than ever, were in the midst of what is by far, the most competitive labor market that Ive ever seen.
 And great people properly motivated, they build great products, great products attract users, generate revenue and profits, and then that creates shareholder value.
-So in that order, you know, that’s the order that you should think about it.
+So in that order, you know, thats the order that you should think about it.
 It starts with great people properly motivated.
-That’s the beginning of that chain of events that results in shareholder value creation.
+Thats the beginning of that chain of events that results in shareholder value creation.
 So how do you do it?
 How do you have great people properly motivated?
-Well number one, I think it’s super important to have a mission orientation, and in the case of Rigetti that’s quite easy because they have a clear mission.
-They’re building towards quantum advantage.
-And as we’ve already discussed quantum, computing has such, you know, such enormous potential to change the world that it’s an extremely exciting place to work.
+Well number one, I think its super important to have a mission orientation, and in the case of Rigetti thats quite easy because they have a clear mission.
+Theyre building towards quantum advantage.
+And as weve already discussed quantum, computing has such, you know, such enormous potential to change the world that its an extremely exciting place to work.
 Number two, in addition to mission orientation.
 You need good management because people tend not to quit companies, they usually quit their managers.
 And so, you know, companies need to have good HR functions.
 They need to have good management.
-It doesn’t mean you know that you have to have tons of layers of corporate, you know, as Chad says, has bureaucracy, nobody wants that but companies where employees can build career development and bring their whole self to work.
+It doesnt mean you know that you have to have tons of layers of corporate, you know, as Chad says, has bureaucracy, nobody wants that but companies where employees can build career development and bring their whole self to work.
 Those are companies that do very well especially in this type of environment.
-And you know, lastly I’d say companies need long-term orientation in order to be truly successful and build strong culture.
-If you’re too short-term oriented, you’re too focused on the stock price, you’re too focused on quarterly results, then you’re going to miss the forest for the trees.
-You’re not going to be able to build things that will pay off down the road.
+And you know, lastly Id say companies need long-term orientation in order to be truly successful and build strong culture.
+If youre too short-term oriented, youre too focused on the stock price, youre too focused on quarterly results, then youre going to miss the forest for the trees.
+Youre not going to be able to build things that will pay off down the road.
 Now again Rigetti has a huge advantage here.
-This is a long-term project at Rigetti, you know, this isn’t something that happens overnight.
-Chad and his team have been working on this for years and they’re going to be working on it for many more years.
-So building company culture is really important and we have some advantages at Rigetti given the category, given the mission orientation, given the long-term orientation to the project that we’re on here, which position us really well as a company.
+This is a long-term project at Rigetti, you know, this isnt something that happens overnight.
+Chad and his team have been working on this for years and theyre going to be working on it for many more years.
+So building company culture is really important and we have some advantages at Rigetti given the category, given the mission orientation, given the long-term orientation to the project that were on here, which position us really well as a company.

 Jon Quast:

 I love all of that.
-It certainly resonates with many of our viewers I’m sure here at the Motley Fool, it’s what we talk about a lot and it’s really encouraging to hear that out of somebody’s mouth like yours that it has actually done this in real life.
-Let’s go ahead and move on to the first half of that mission statement that you have at Rigetti Computing, which is to build the world’s most powerful computers.
-So, let’s talk a little bit about how you go about doing that, and maybe we could start by just going ahead and framing the difference between quantum computers and the computers that we are using right now to have this conversation, Chad.
+It certainly resonates with many of our viewers Im sure here at the Motley Fool, its what we talk about a lot and its really encouraging to hear that out of somebodys mouth like yours that it has actually done this in real life.
+Lets go ahead and move on to the first half of that mission statement that you have at Rigetti Computing, which is to build the worlds most powerful computers.
+So, lets talk a little bit about how you go about doing that, and maybe we could start by just going ahead and framing the difference between quantum computers and the computers that we are using right now to have this conversation, Chad.

 Chad Rigetti:

 Traditional computers, the computers that you know have really driven the development of the Internet and the personal computing revolution earlier than that, are based on what are called, you know, bits.
 Bits can represent and transistors that represent those bits, so bits can represent either zero or one mathematically at any point in time.
-Now quantum computers are fundamentally different, they’re based on quantum bits and a quantum bit can not only be zero one, but can actually represent zero and one at the same time.
+Now quantum computers are fundamentally different, theyre based on quantum bits and a quantum bit can not only be zero one, but can actually represent zero and one at the same time.
 As a result quantum computers based on these qubits are imbued with this capability to solve problems by evaluating solutions simultaneously rather than having to do so sequentially as with all classical computers.
 Now, what does that mean?
-Well, there’s set, you know, there’s algorithms and applications that have been developed for quantum computers and they continue to be developed every day this is a field of incredibly rapid innovation right now that are able to apply that capability to crunch data in large-scale data processing to solve equations that underpin mathematical modeling or, you know, hypersonic simulation for example, that you know, in a manner that is just exponentially more powerful than what you can do with classical computers.
+Well, theres set, you know, theres algorithms and applications that have been developed for quantum computers and they continue to be developed every day this is a field of incredibly rapid innovation right now that are able to apply that capability to crunch data in large-scale data processing to solve equations that underpin mathematical modeling or, you know, hypersonic simulation for example, that you know, in a manner that is just exponentially more powerful than what you can do with classical computers.
 And how does that translate to a customer perspective?
-Ultimately it’s going to allow them to solve problems, better, faster or cheaper, if quantum computing is in your computational loop than if it’s not and that’s ultimately what we’re building at Rigetti and how we kind of get there by giving our customers the opportunity to integrate quantum computing capabilities within their compute base workflows
+Ultimately its going to allow them to solve problems, better, faster or cheaper, if quantum computing is in your computational loop than if its not and thats ultimately what were building at Rigetti and how we kind of get there by giving our customers the opportunity to integrate quantum computing capabilities within their compute base workflows

 Jon Quast:

-Um I obviously don’t know as much about quantum computers as you do.
-One of the things that I was reading prior to this show was that qubits aren’t necessarily measured the same way as regular bits on the binary system.
+Um I obviously dont know as much about quantum computers as you do.
+One of the things that I was reading prior to this show was that qubits arent necessarily measured the same way as regular bits on the binary system.
 And so every extra qubit you have in a computer, is it correct that that doubles your computational power in a quantum computer?

 Chad Rigetti:

-It does with some you know, scientific caveats that I’ll throw out there and leave to the side.
-But from a conceptual perspective, yes, every time you add another qubit, in an idealized kind of mathematical model here, every time you add another qubit to a processor, you’re doubling, if you will, the kind of computational space that that computer has access to, with which to encode and process information and solutions to these high impact problems.
+It does with some you know, scientific caveats that Ill throw out there and leave to the side.
+But from a conceptual perspective, yes, every time you add another qubit, in an idealized kind of mathematical model here, every time you add another qubit to a processor, youre doubling, if you will, the kind of computational space that that computer has access to, with which to encode and process information and solutions to these high impact problems.

 Spencer Rascoff:

 John if I can I jump in here and give an example of an application.
-So Zillow, for example, produces the Zestimate, which is their computer model’s opinion of what every home in the country’s house is worth.
+So Zillow, for example, produces the Zestimate, which is their computer models opinion of what every home in the countrys house is worth.
 And every night they do a burst of computing, through Amazon Web Services, through AWS to use hundreds and hundreds of AWS machines to run all these calculations to recalculate the value of every home.
-When they do that they’re running these computer models that say okay what if this home is worth, you know, this based on this calculation and then it does a series of calculations.
+When they do that theyre running these computer models that say okay what if this home is worth, you know, this based on this calculation and then it does a series of calculations.
 As Chad says, quantum allows you instead of doing a series of calculations, it allows you to do them all simultaneously.
 So think

 you know, think back to your algebra days in grade school, where you have to do something times something divided by something, plus something, times something.
 What if you could do all that at once, rather than serially.
 So you can imagine a company like Zillow could now use Rigetti through AWS because this is very important, but Rigetti is actually in other clouds.
-Rigetti is in AWS, Rigetti is in Azure, so a company could access Rigetti’s computing power their quantum machines, through an existing AWS server and do calculations like calculate the Zestimate almost instantaneously as compared with something that would take hours of computational power through classical computing.
-So, that’s just one example of an application, the far more interesting applications rather than trying to figure out what homes values are worth are things around, weather modeling or around scientific drug discovery, where drug companies are using computer models that take long periods of time to run complicated models to figure out how drugs will interact with our bodies.
+Rigetti is in AWS, Rigetti is in Azure, so a company could access Rigettis computing power their quantum machines, through an existing AWS server and do calculations like calculate the Zestimate almost instantaneously as compared with something that would take hours of computational power through classical computing.
+So, thats just one example of an application, the far more interesting applications rather than trying to figure out what homes values are worth are things around, weather modeling or around scientific drug discovery, where drug companies are using computer models that take long periods of time to run complicated models to figure out how drugs will interact with our bodies.
 Well, on quantum, that can happen nearly instantaneously.
-So when we say this technology will change the world, that’s what we mean.
+So when we say this technology will change the world, thats what we mean.
 It means that drugs will come to market faster, weather modeling will be better, capital markets will be more efficient.
 And yes, Zestimates will be more accurate on your home, too.

 Jon Quast:

-That’s awesome.
-If I may, one of the areas that really interests me with quantum computing is the area of cybersecurity and just kind of from a layman’s perspective from the outside looking in it seems like every company, every cybersecurity company will eventually need to have a quantum computing solution.
+Thats awesome.
+If I may, one of the areas that really interests me with quantum computing is the area of cybersecurity and just kind of from a laymans perspective from the outside looking in it seems like every company, every cybersecurity company will eventually need to have a quantum computing solution.
 Because, if somebody, if a bad player, for example, if a bad actor had access to quantum computers, they would be able to break through no problem with a traditional computer security system.
-I don’t know if I’m understanding that correctly or maybe you can just speak to cybersecurity in general.
+I dont know if Im understanding that correctly or maybe you can just speak to cybersecurity in general.

 Chad Rigetti:

 It is a critical application area and focal point for us and for the quantum computing sector for sure.
 If you will, the offensive use cases and applications of quantum computing from a cyber security perspective, I say thankfully, are actually likely still a decade or two, you know, out and require further innovation in the technology.
 Those are in fact, you know, kind of code breaking and encryption.
 Those are in fact, some of the hardest use cases for quantum computers to go after.
-And that’s because the equations and the math of this encryption protocol is to make it really hard to break.
+And thats because the equations and the math of this encryption protocol is to make it really hard to break.
 And even for quantum computers is really quite hard.
-Now that said it is very much a possibility that quantum computers over one or two decades will get to the point where they can break those codes and as a result of that, if you’re an entity, whether it’s a government or, you know, an enterprise or financial exchange, where, you know, the lifetime of your proprietary data is longer than a decade or two, you need to be thinking now, about what to do about that challenge.
-So that is something we’ve started to see and for sure, driving the innovation in this, you know, one of the factors driving innovation in quantum computing not just at the kind of corporate level and awareness of this and in the IT departments of Fortune 50 companies but also the kind of geopolitical level is certainly these implications of what quantum computing is going to lead to as a result, you’ve started to see substantial investments from governments around the world and ensuring that they are building up the kind of economic activities within their economies within their, within their borders, that allow them to be strong, participants in the quantum economy going forward.
+Now that said it is very much a possibility that quantum computers over one or two decades will get to the point where they can break those codes and as a result of that, if youre an entity, whether its a government or, you know, an enterprise or financial exchange, where, you know, the lifetime of your proprietary data is longer than a decade or two, you need to be thinking now, about what to do about that challenge.
+So that is something weve started to see and for sure, driving the innovation in this, you know, one of the factors driving innovation in quantum computing not just at the kind of corporate level and awareness of this and in the IT departments of Fortune 50 companies but also the kind of geopolitical level is certainly these implications of what quantum computing is going to lead to as a result, youve started to see substantial investments from governments around the world and ensuring that they are building up the kind of economic activities within their economies within their, within their borders, that allow them to be strong, participants in the quantum economy going forward.

 Spencer Rascoff:

 That is a really good point, Chad.
-I I don’t think it’s exaggerating to say that whichever country ends up with quantum advantage in our lifetime will have massive geopolitical power.
-And I certainly hope that the West and the United States ends up with that quantum advantage rather than other countries that don’t share our values.
+I I dont think its exaggerating to say that whichever country ends up with quantum advantage in our lifetime will have massive geopolitical power.
+And I certainly hope that the West and the United States ends up with that quantum advantage rather than other countries that dont share our values.

 Chad Rigetti:

-It’s fascinating.
-A lot of people forget that Silicon Valley is called Silicon Valley because that’s where, you know, the revolution on silicon chip technology happened.
+Its fascinating.
+A lot of people forget that Silicon Valley is called Silicon Valley because thats where, you know, the revolution on silicon chip technology happened.
 And, you know, I believe that quantum computing is going to have such a profound impact on the economy and more broadly, that is going to give rise to, you know, the equivalent of Silicon Valley if you will, but for the quantum economy.
 It may be dispersed in this age, in this era, with all the technology we have, but that economic impact is going to be profound.
 And the race for it, both the geopolitical implications and the economic benefits. and the prosperity it will bring is a key dynamic in the industry more broadly today.

 Jon Quast:

-And while we’re on this topic, speaking of governments, I know that NASA, I believe is a customer of Rigetti computing, as well as another government agency really important and the name escapes my mind right now.
+And while were on this topic, speaking of governments, I know that NASA, I believe is a customer of Rigetti computing, as well as another government agency really important and the name escapes my mind right now.

 Chad Rigetti: